 The Final Stage Reentry Project: Expungement

-What We’ll Learn: There is no clear evidence of the effect of record-clearing on recidivism.
-Further, there are no studies based in randomized field operations that show the effectiveness of record-clearing on housing stability outcomes.
+What We’ll Learn: We do not have clear evidence of the effect of record-clearing on recidivism, nor studies based in randomized field operations that show the effectiveness of record-clearing on housing stability outcomes.
 This study will show those effects.

 Research Team:

-Jim Greiner, Faculty Director, Access to Justice Lab; Professor of Law, Harvard Law School
+D. James Greiner, Faculty Director, Access to Justice Lab; S. William Green Professor of Public Law, Harvard Law School

 Renee Danser, Associate Director of Research and Strategic Partnerships, Access to Justice Lab